smok-serwis/smok-client/docs/how-to-start.rst

 ---------------------------

-If you want to write a custom order-execution loop, just override :meth:`smok.client.SMOKDevice.execute_section.
+If you want to write a custom order-execution loop, just override :meth:`smok.client.SMOKDevice.execute_section`.
 It will accept a single argument of :class:`~smok.pathpoint.orders.Section`, about which you can read up in :ref:`orders`.

 You will also need to provide a method